checkmarx-ts/checkmarx-cxflow-orb/README.md

 Example use-cases are provided on the orb [registry page](https://circleci.com/orbs/registry/orb/checkmarx-ts/cxflow#usage-examples).
 Source for these examples can be found within the `src/examples` directory.

-There are 3 required environment variables for CircleCI projects to leverage this Orb.
+The below are the required environment variables for CircleCI projects to leverage this Orb.

+### Checkmarx SAST
-    - CHECKMARX_URL: High level dns entry for the Checkmarx Instance including protocol/port (i.e. https://cxsast.example.com)
+    - CHECKMARX_URL: High level dns entry for the Checkmarx SAST Instance including protocol/port (i.e. https://cxsast.example.com)
-    - CHECKMARX_USERNAME: Service Account within Checkmarx that will be used for triggering scans and retrieving results
+    - CHECKMARX_USERNAME: Service Account within Checkmarx SAST that will be used for triggering scans and retrieving results
-    - CHECKMARX_PASSWORD: Password of the Service Account.
+    - CHECKMARX_PASSWORD: Password of the Checkmarx SAST Service Account
+    - CHECKMARX_CLIENT_SECRET: Client secret key associated with your Checkmarx SAST account

+### Checkmarx AST
+    - AST_CLIENT_ID: Service account Client ID for Checkmarx AST
+    - AST_CLIENT_SECRET: Client secret key associated with your Checkmarx AST account

+### Checkmarx SCA
+    - SCA_USERNAME: Service Account within Checkmarx SCA that will be used for triggering scans and retrieving results
+    - SCA_PASSWORD: Password of the Checkmarx SCA Service Account
+    - SCA_TENANT: Tenant information of the Checkmarx SCA account

+### Checkmarx CxGo
+    - CXGO_CLIENT_SECRET: Client secret key associated with your Checkmarx CxGo account

 ## Resources